The difference between a buyer journey and a customer journey

 The Customer Journey

 Despite popular business parlance describing a ‘buyer’ as a ‘customer’ that is clearly not true.
 The customer is only a customer when they have bought from you.
 Strangely, most businesses put the lion’s share of their effort into acquiring the customer and a lamentable amount of effort into retention and nurturing cross-sell and up-sell opportunities.

-Mapping the customer journey is far more challenging than mapping the buyer journey.
-The latter is, broadly speaking, linear with clear ownership between functions.
+Mapping the customer journey is far more challenging than mapping the buyer’s journey.
+The latter is, broadly, linear with clear ownership between functions.
 The customer journey is more diverse.

 It does not start that way, of course.
 When the customer has made the purchase, it’s quite obvious what needs to happen next.
-While it will vary depending on the nature of your business, you need to deliver the product or service and bed them in as a customer – onboarding, nursery or similar.
+While it will vary depending on your business, you need to deliver the product or service and bed them in as a customer–onboarding, nursery, or similar.

 Then the mapping challenges begin.
 The best customer is a loyal customer who will stick with your business.
 True?
 Not so, of course.
 The best customer is a customer who is prepared to buy more from you.
 True?
 Yes, but then what price can you put on advocacy and the customer doing your job for you and bringing in new business?

-Of course, the reality is that these are all equally important goals and could apply to any customer at any time.
-All of the journeys to facilitate these goals need mapping and then, just as with the buyer journey, the content needs creating, the channels need mapping, and the structure organisationally and technologically needs to be put in place.
+Of course, these are all equally important goals and could apply to any customer.
+All the journeys to facilitate these goals need mapping and then, just as with the buyer’s journey, the content needs creating; the channels need mapping, and the structure organisationally and technologically needs to be put in place.